OliPerkins1987/Wildfire_Human_Agency_Model/README.md

 Check where you have saved (and unzipped) the model data (from step 1).
 We now need to modify a line of code to specify to the model where data are saved:

-i.
-Open the ‘local_load_up.py’ script (in the src/data_import directory) in a text editor
+1. Open the ‘local_load_up.py’ script (in the src/data_import directory) in a text editor
-ii.
-Go to lines 25-26 & edit the paths to point to where the data files are stored (i.e. the unzipped model data folder), and the sub directory where the map data is stored (by default …/wham_dynamic/)
+2. Go to lines 25-26 & edit the paths to point to where the data files are stored (i.e. the unzipped model data folder), and the sub directory where the map data is stored (by default …/wham_dynamic/)
-			If copying and pasting the path on Windows, please replace any backslash (\) characters in the path either with Unix-style forward slash (/), or with a double backslash (\\), since a single backslash is interpreted as an escape character in Python.
+- If copying and pasting the path on Windows, please replace any backslash (\) characters in the path either with Unix-style forward slash (/), or with a double backslash (\\), since a single backslash is interpreted as an escape character in Python.
-			Ensure the file paths both end in a trailing slash - e.g. -  ‘…/mypath/’ or ‘…\\mypath\\’
+- Ensure the file paths both end in a trailing slash - e.g. -  ‘…/mypath/’ or ‘…\\mypath\\’
-iii.	save your edits to ‘local_load_up.py’
+3. save your edits to ‘local_load_up.py’

 ### 1.5 Testing